Category Archives: 2019 Films

 I imagined myself living in this sleepy village where church and religion are the main highlights, while scandal and gossip seep below the surface.
 The church where some of the action takes place is stunningly beautiful.

-Juvenile delinquent, Daniel (Bartosz Bielenia) resides in a Warsaw detention center, serving time for second-degree murder.
+Juvenile delinquent, Daniel (Bartosz Bielenia), resides in a Warsaw detention center, serving time for second-degree murder.
 He has bonded with the resident priest, Father Tomasz (Lukasz Simlat), and is spiritually awakened, determined to become a priest himself.
-He is disappointed to learn this is an impossibility because of his conviction.

 The main ingredient of the story is the plight of Daniel and his yearning for redemption, and this is wise on the part of the screenwriter (Mateusz Pacewicz).

 In a more conventional story, Daniel might pretend to be a priest to avoid capture or a redundant existence at the sawmill.
-Instead, Daniel desires to be a priest and he wants to do right by the parishioners who are warm to his overt and unconventional style.
+Instead, Daniel desires to be a priest, and he wants to do right by the parishioners who are warm to his overt and unconventional style.

 He is seen as a leader and a moral compass, and Daniel adores and needs that.

-Others side stories emerge to complement the main story and flesh out the happenings even more.
+Other side stories emerge to complement the main story and flesh out the happenings even more.
 This gives supporting characters more to do than merely support Daniel’s story.
-This is a refreshing choice and makes it more of an ensemble piece.

 A recent car wreck has devastated the village, angering the inhabitants.
 The driver, reportedly a drunk, killed several teenagers and himself in the crash.
 His widow bears the rage of the villagers, receiving hate letters and nasty notes written on her house.